UMass Dartmouth is proud to announce our most prestigious endowed scholarship program – the Endeavor Scholarship.

 - Are committed to sharing their skills and knowledge with the wider community and world.

-The Endeavor Scholarship is applied after the student has been awarded financial aid.
-The scholarship amount is subject to change if the student's financial aid award is changed and/or if the student receives any need-based, merit-based, or private scholarship.
+Designed to attract very talented new students who might not otherwise be able to attend the University, the Endeavor Scholarship is a last-dollar scholarship that provides tuition, mandatory fees, as well as a standard room and a 14-meal plan after the student has been awarded their financial aid.
+Because it is a last-dollar scholarship, the scholarship amount is subject to change if the student’s financial aid award is changed and/or if the student receives any outside sources of funding.

-UMass Dartmouth will award up to 20 new Endeavor Scholarships each year to students who will be selected based on their academic achievement, their leadership experience, and their dedication to community service.
+UMass Dartmouth will award new Endeavor Scholarships each year to students who will be selected based on their academic achievement, their leadership experience, and their dedication to community service.

 Recipients will spend significant time together in leadership training and development, innovative community-related coursework, plus service and outreach activities: a cohort experience that nurtures civic-minded responsibility.